 The man of the Left is one who puts everything into service of the cause.
 The morality of the Left is that the ends justify the means.
 The mere existence of the Clinton Crime Family is a testament to the utility of this ethos.
 There was no rule Progressives could champion that the Clintons would not violate.
 In fact, it has often seemed like the Clintons exist merely to make hypocrites of everyone who supported them.
 Yet, through it all, after every indignity, the Left finds some way to twist the truth to support them.

 Jonah Goldberg has been a particularly oleaginous Trump hater.
 Back in the primary, his game was to play the guilt by association gag on the NRO blog.
 For instance, when NeverTrump loons claimed David Duke was a Trumper, Goldberg made the claim that Trump’s dismissal of it was proof he was in the KKK.
-It’s the oldest Leftist ploy.
-One Prog lies and the other swears to it.
-That’s because the Progressive mind sees no clear line between the truth and a lie.
+It is the oldest ploy.
+One lies and the other swears to it.
+That is because the Progressive mind sees no clear line between the truth and a lie.
 One is as good as the other, as long as it furthers the cause.

 You see that with this post from Jonah Goldberg at National Review.
 Ostensibly it is a post about sexual misconduct.
 In reality, it is a game of moral equivalence so he can denounce Roy Moore, a proxy for Trump.